CloudEngineHub/surya/README.md

 ## Reproducing

-We score Surya 2 on olmOCR-bench by serving the model with `vllm` (or `llama.cpp`) and running the official olmOCR-bench harness from [allenai/olmocr](https://github.com/allenai/olmocr), with some adjustments applied to account for our output HTML format.
+We score Surya 2 on olmOCR-bench by serving the model with `vllm` (or `llama.cpp`) and running the olmOCR-bench harness from [allenai/olmocr](https://github.com/allenai/olmocr), with some adjustments applied to account for our output HTML format.

 # Training